-Annual retainer of \$60,000 year for serving as a director.

-- The chair of the Audit Committee receives an additional fee of \$18,000 per year and each other member of the Audit Committee receives an additional fee of \$7,500 per year.
-The chairman of the Compensation Committee receives an additional fee of \$10,000 per year and each other member of the Compensation Committee receives an additional fee of \$5,000 per year.
+- Annual retainer of \$60,000 year for serving as a director. - The chair of the Audit Committee receives an additional fee of \$18,000 per year and each other member of the Audit Committee receives an additional fee of \$7,500 per year.
+The chairman of the Compensation Committee receives an additional fee of \$5,000 per year.
 The chairman of the Corporate Governance and Nominating Committee receives an additional fee of \$5,000 per year and each other member of the Corporate Governance and Nominating Committee receives an additional fee of \$3,000 per year.
-All directors will be reimbursed for all reasonable expenses they incur while acting as directors, including as members of any committee of the board of directors. - Pursuant to our 2016 Stock Incentive Plan, in January of each year members of our board of directors, (except for any member who is an executive officer or employee and except for the two Class A directors) will receive an annual restricted stock award with an aggregate "fair market value" (as such term is defined in the Carrols plan) of \$100,000 on the date of grant.
+All directors will be reimbursed for all reasonable expenses they incur while acting as directors, including as members of any committee of the board of directors. - Pursuant to our 2016 Stock Incentive Plan, in January of each year members of our board of directors, (except for any member who is an executive officer or employee and except for the two Class B directors) will receive an annual restricted stock award with an aggregate "fair market value" (as such term is defined in the Carrols plan) of \$100,000 on the date of grant.

-The following table summarizes the compensation we paid to our non-employee directors during the fiscal year ended December 30, 2018.
+The following table summarizes the compensation we paid to our non-employee directors during the fiscal year ended December 29, 2019.
 Compensation information for Daniel T. Accordino, our Chairman of the board of directors, President and Chief Executive Officer, is set forth in the Summary Compensation Table above.
-Matthew Perelman and Alexander Sloane were appointed to our board of directors on April 30, 2019 and therefore do not appear in the table below.
+Christopher Finazzo was appointed to our board of directors on February 14, 2020 and therefore does not appear in the table below.